monmailprovisoire/Safemoon.sol/README.md

 Simple tokenomics and elegant design and production of token information has catered to the overall success of the project.
 100% community owned and driven - no rug is possible.
 #safemoon join us on our journey safely to the moon!

+   3% fee auto add to the liquidity pool to locked forever when selling 2% fee auto distribute to all holders
+   I created a black hole so #Bee token will deflate itself in supply with every transaction 50% Supply is burned at start.

+ prix 0.033396 BNB ( 8, 40 €)